OmniAID: Decoupling Semantics and Artifacts for Universal AI-Generated Image Detection in the Wild: Introduction

 \section{Introduction}

 The rapid proliferation of generative models, from Diffusion Models (DMs) to LLM-driven text-to-image technology \cite{stable_diffusion, flux, echo_4o, gpt_imgeval, bev}, has saturated the digital ecosystem with highly photorealistic synthetic media.
 This trend renders the development of a truly universal AI-Generated Image (AIGI) detector a paramount challenge in digital forensics.
-Research in AIGI detection has bifurcated into two paradigms: artifact-specific methods targeting low-level generator fingerprints \cite{cnnspot, f3net, bihpf}, and the now-dominant approach leveraging Vision Foundation Models (VFMs) \cite{clip, dinov2}.
-This latter strategy typically adapts pre-trained VFMs using Parameter-Efficient Fine-Tuning (PEFT) \cite{lora, deepfake_lora, effort}.
+Research in AIGI detection has broadly evolved along two lines: artifact-specific methods targeting low-level generator fingerprints \cite{cnnspot, f3net, bihpf}, and the now-dominant approach leveraging Vision Foundation Models (VFMs) \cite{clip, dinov2}.
+While adapting pre-trained VFMs via Parameter-Efficient Fine-Tuning (PEFT) \cite{lora, deepfake_lora, effort} has substantially improved generalization, two bottlenecks still limit reliable deployment in open scenarios.

-Despite their success in improving generalization, these VFM-based methods suffer from two fundamental bottlenecks.
 First, they learn a \textbf{monolithic and entangled representation}.
 Current state-of-the-art (SOTA) detectors merge all forgery clues into a single feature space.
 This entanglement, as illustrated in \cref{fig:schematic} (a), proves problematic because it indiscriminately mixes high-level, content-dependent semantic flaws (e.g., distorted faces, impossible architecture) with low-level, content-agnostic universal artifacts (e.g., generator-specific frequency patterns), which in turn leads to practical failures: detectors trained on one semantic domain (e.g., Animal) exhibit poor generalization to others (e.g., Scene), as illustrated in \cref{fig:semantic_generalization_univfd,fig:semantic_generalization_effort}.
 We posit that this failure stems from the VFM's core pre-training, which is not innately optimized to identify AIGI signals.
-Indeed, recent work \cite{drct, alignedforensics} has attempted to mitigate this by using hard negative samples (e.g., via diffusion models or VAEs) to compel models to learn content-agnostic artifacts, underscoring the critical need for a decoupled learning paradigm.
+Indeed, recent efforts have pursued different routes to mitigate this: some \cite{c2p_clip} reinforce semantic-level matching to improve category generalization, yet remain fragile under in-the-wild distributional shift; others \cite{drct, alignedforensics} construct hard negatives to compel artifact learning, yet overlook the fact that VFM-based representations remain semantically dominated, leaving the model's semantic capacity underutilized.

 The second, equally critical challenge is \textbf{the crisis of outdated benchmarks}.
 Existing datasets \cite{patchcraft, genimage} are predominantly composed of images from older models (e.g., GANs \cite{gan}, early Stable Diffusion \cite{stable_diffusion}); consequently, detectors trained on them lack robustness to contemporary threats.
 As \cref{fig:model_performance_discrepancy} illustrates, SOTA methods trained on GenImage \cite{genimage} perform well on its internal test set but fail significantly when evaluated on the more challenging, real-world Chameleon \cite{aide} dataset.
 This stark performance gap reveals that existing academic leaderboards no longer reflect real-world robustness, mandating the development of new benchmarks that capture modern, real-world scenarios.